We believe that communities are capable of solving their own challenges - they just need low-barrier methods to join together and address core issues.

-For five days, everyone in the region is invited to post ideas, questions, articles, etc. responding to the question “What are the best ways to improve housing affordability in South Florida?
-Campaigns are solution-oriented, generative and collaborative - and you can participate from anywhere.
+For five days, everyone in the region was invited to post ideas, questions, articles, etc. responding to the question “What are the best ways to improve housing affordability in South Florida?

-Want to learn more about the housing affordability in our community before you dive into the dialogue in the 100 Great Ideas Facebook Group?
+Want to learn more about the housing affordability in our community?
 Check out our backgrounder, available in English, Spanish, and Haitian Creole:

 A shoutout to our guest hosts: